 Membership of a Lohnsteuerverein varies from association to association but as a rule of thumb, expect to pay between €200 and €300 per year.

 Disclaimer: Neither myself as the author of this article, nor Live Work Germany as a business, are qualified to provide tax advice in accordance with German law.
 We cannot provide specialist tax services beyond any of the general tips contained herein.
-If in doubt, we strongly recommend you consult a professional tax advisor.
+For tax advice, we strongly recommend you consult a professional tax advisor.
 They are expensive for a reason.